tthebst/demoapp/README.md

 $ fly -h
 ```

+If you use a MAC and you get a popup message with "fly cannot be ioened because developer cannot be verified" close the popup and go to Settings->Security & Privacy -> General -> on the bottom click "allow Anyway" and retry to run the command above and click open.

 Now you have to setup concourse such that you can use the CI/CD pipeline.
 You clone this repository and login your fly CLI.
+Follow the instruction on the screen.

 ```
+$ cd .. //if you are still in concourse-docker directory
 $ git clone https://github.com/tthebst/demoapp.git
-$ cd concourse
+$ cd demoapp/concourse
 $ fly --target demoapp login --team-name main --concourse-url http://localhost:8080
 ```